p-adic Differential Operators on Automorphic Forms on Unitary Groups: -adic automorphic forms and the Igusa tower

-\cite{kaCM} notes simply that the version of Proposition \ref{FrHodgemx} in \cite{kaCM} (Theorem 1.11.27) is explained in \cite{kad}.
+over $\OM$ such that $\pi\s F\s$ is an isomorphism on $\uroot$ when tensored with $\IQ$ and such that $\nabla(\uroot)\subseteq \uroot\otimes\Omega$ \end{prop} The splitting \eqref{usplit} is called the {\it unit root splitting} and $\uroot$ the unit root submodule of $\dr$, as in \cite{kaCM} and \cite{kad}. \cite{kaCM} notes simply that the version of Proposition \ref{FrHodgemx} in \cite{kaCM} (Theorem 1.11.27) is explained in \cite{kad}.
 If $\ig$ were affine (which it is not), then all but the uniqueness statement would follow immediately from \cite{kaCM}.
-Since $\ig$ is not affine and since the reader may not see immediately why Proposition \ref{FrHodgemx} holds in this instance, we explain here.
-Let $\left\{U_i\right\}_i$ be an affine cover of $\ig$ such that each $U_i$ is sufficiently small so that the locally free sheaves $\dr$, $\uroot$, and $\uo$ are free on $U_i$.
-Then by Lemma 4.1 of \cite{kad}, for each $i$, there is a splitting
+Although $\ig$ is not affine, one may prove that the statement extends to $\ig$ by proving on an affine cover and glueing.
+Details are provided in \cite{E09}.